pensjonatus/flash-fiction/blog/too-hot-to-sleep.md

 ---
-title: 'Too Hot to Sleep'
+title: Too Hot to Sleep
 date: '2012-11-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 They were both completely naked, and the sheet was rumpled up between them.
 The